 Whitney Bank Hancock Bank in Holmes Beach offers most currencies service.
 Last checked, Bank America and Wachovia Wells Fargo could not do any foreign exhange.

-Sales tax is added to all purchases’ advertised prices except on unprocessed food items and a few exempted goods and services, viz, haircuts.
-The tax is 6.5% in Manatee County and Anna Maria Island.
+Sales tax is added to all purchases’ advertised prices except on unprocessed food items and a few exempted goods and services, such as haircuts and beauticians.
+The tax is 7% in Manatee County and Anna Maria Island.
 Accommodation is assessed an additional resort tax of 4%.

 Tipping: is expected on table service and is typically 15 – 20%.
 Gratuity for fishing guides, taxi drivers and bar personnel is 10-15% depending on level of service.